farvardin/duniter_ynh/README.md

 ## Configurations
 - In order to compute blocks you will have to set your member credentials with `duniter wizard key` or from the webadmin.
 - The BMA API is accessible from `https://duniter.domain.tld/` if enabled.
+- Warning: in the case the Duniter webui tells you your network configuration is wrong and proposes to correct it, you shouldn't apply, otherwise it might break the configuration.
+You can manually restart it with ``duniter config --bma --ipv4 127.0.0.1 --port CHOSEN_PORT --remoteh YOUR_DOMAIN --remotep 443 --noupnp``

 ## Cesium
 Cesium is a wallet webapp.
 You can install it with: